wp-plugins/wp-media-library-categories/readme.txt

 == Description ==

 Adds the ability to use categories in the media library.
 When activated a dropdown of categories will show up in the media library.
+You can change the category of multiple items at once with bulk actions.

 == Installation ==